What striking Hollywood writers and actors fear about AI replacing roles

-Hollywood AI backlash: What striking writers and actors fear about tech replacing roles
+Hollywood AI backlash: What striking writers and actors fear about tech replacing role

 Concerns emerge over AI proposal that could allow studios to use scans of actors in perpetuity